0CottonBuds/CareSync-Server/README.md

 # Instructions

-1. Make your ip static
-2. Set you ip to 192.168.100.40
-3. install python
+1. install python
+2. create venv and activate it `python -m venv venv`
-4. install dependencies with `pip install -r requirements.txt`
+3. install dependencies with `pip install -r requirements.txt`
-5. run the server with `fastapi run main.py --host 0.0.0.0 --port 8000 --reload`
+4. run the server with `fastapi run main.py --host 0.0.0.0 --port 8000 --reload`
-6. Done!
+5. Done!

 at this point if there is no errors the server should be working.
 If you encountered errors dont hesitate to reach out to me